LIFE is the EU’s financial instrument supporting environmental and climate action projects throughout the EU.

 In order to validate the lubricant efficiency comparison test have been developed.
 Compression test about metal powder Astaloy Mo (0.6wt%C) mixed with 0.7wt% of solid lubricant have been performed and assumed as standard benchmark.
 Adopting same compression load also metal powder free of internal lubricant have been pressed under DWL condition.

-Green density and the extraction force have been measured and used as test variable; summary results are presented in the figure 01 and figure 02.
+Green density and the extraction force have been measured and used as test variable

 Figure 01: Green density Astaloy Mo 0.5Cwt%.
 Internal lubrication vs DWL